cloudmesh-community/sp20-516-250/multipass.md

 ## E.Multipass.1: MACOs  Installation Steps

-Multipass by default does not support Windows 10 Home.
-You will need to install Virtual Box for using Multipass on Windows 10 Home.

 * Download Install latest version of Multipass <https://multipass.run/docs/installing-on-macos.run/>
 * To Launch an instance (by default you get the current Ubuntu LTS) : multipass launch --name ubuntu-lts